-Once you’ve found the right real estate agent, they’ll be able to set up a prospect match which will send you new MLS Listings hitting the market that match your search criteria.
+Once you’ve found the right real estate agent, they’ll be able to set up a prospect match which will send you new MLS Listings hitting the market that matches your search criteria.

 The first thing your real estate agent is going to have you do is to get a mortgage pre-approval.
-A mortgage pre-approval will let you know how much a bank or a lender is willing to give you to spend on a home.
+A mortgage pre-approval will let you know how much mortgage lenders are willing to give you to spend on a home.
 You may even consider doing this ahead of finding your realtor so that you can get the ball rolling right away.
-If you’re wondering how to buy a house in Toronto, this is going to give you a realistic idea of what you can actually afford.
+If you’re buying a house in Toronto, this is going to give you a realistic idea of what you can actually afford.

-One thing to know when buying a house for the first time is that when your realtor takes you on showings, you’re likely going to see a lot of houses back-to-back.
+One thing to know – especially for the first-time home buyer – is that when your realtor takes you on showings, you’re likely going to see a lot of houses back-to-back.
 It can be a lot to remember so it’s never a bad idea to take some notes while on the showings.

 Take note of the things you liked and didn’t like so you can review them later with a clear mind.
 After a day spent seeing 10 maybe even 20 different houses, you’ll be grateful you did.